amodelbello/dotenvel/README.md

 ;; somewhere in your emacs config
 (set-frame-font (dotenvel-get "FONT" "DejaVu Sans Mono-13") nil t)
 ```
 The above code changes the font to `DejaVu Sans Mono-11`.
-If no value had been specified in the .env file, `DejaVu Sans Mono-13` would have been loaded as the default.
+If no value had been specified in the .env file, `DejaVu Sans Mono-13` would have been loaded instead.

 ## Tips
 * It's easiest just to use the default name and location for the .env file - `.env` in your `.emacs.d` directory.